 In examining earning power, the report concludes there is “considerable evidence” that people with hearing loss earn, on average, less than those who have normal hearing.
 Hearing aid users reported improvements in the overall quality of their life with hearing aid use contributing to positive impacts on family relationships.
 Hearing aids as well as other hearing devices including cochlear implants, were also found to have a positive effect on health in general.
 There is less physical and mental exhaustion, better sleep and memory and less depression than non-users.

-People with untreated hearing loss have an 83% unemployment rate compared to the population in general and people with disabling hearing loss generally retire early or take less-demanding jobs and that equites out to an average income below that of people with normal hearing.
-Taken as a whole, untreated hearing loss means lost productivity, economic losses due to quality of life issues and a general drain on social benefits including unemployment benefits, early withdrawals from pension funds and increased health care losses due to depression and cognitive decline associated with untreated hearing loss.
+People with untreated hearing loss have an 83% higher unemployment rate compared to the population in general.
+People with disabling hearing loss generally retire early or take less-demanding jobs which results in an average income below that of people with normal hearing.
+Taken as a whole, untreated hearing loss means lost productivity, economic losses and a general drain on social benefits including unemployment benefits, early withdrawals from pension funds and increased health care losses due to depression and cognitive decline associated with untreated hearing loss.
 There are also more hospital visits, earlier readmission and longer hospital stays associated with untreated hearing loss.

 Quality of Life

 People with untreated hearing loss experience a lower quality of life in general, according to the report, and the more severe of the hearing loss, the lower the quality of life.
-Hearing loss has a greater impact on the quality of life than other chronic issues including vision impairement, Alzheimer’s and dementia.
+Hearing loss has a substantial impact on the quality of life just like any other chronic issues including vision impairment, Alzheimer’s and dementia.
 Untreated hearing loss has a cascading combination of effects that negatively impact on physical, mental and social aspects of life.

 Untreated hearing loss has been links to depression, loneliness and social isolation.
 People with hearing loss reduce their physical activity which affects their general health and they are more likely to have chronic diseases compared to those with normal hearing.

-Numerous studies document the links between untreated hearing loss and cognitive decline and early onset dementia.
+Some studies document a correlation between untreated hearing loss and cognitive decline and potentially the early onset of dementia.
 Fatigue both at work and after work is a major issue for those with hearing loss.
 It is exhausting to continually try and piece together the fragments of what you hear to form it into a coherent thought.
 People with untreated hearing loss generally have more sick days.